Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Results

-From a practical perspective, the relevance of TFO lies in its ability to reduce congestion compared to baseline routing strategies commonly used in existing navigation systems, which typically assign vehicles to either the shortest-duration or a random route.
-Table~\ref{tab:shortest_improvement} reports the relative improvement in overall congestion when solving the TFO with QAHS and Gurobi, expressed as a percentage reduction against the shortest-route baseline.
-Both solvers demonstrate substantial benefits as the number of vehicles increases, with improvements up to 24,4\% (QAHS) and 29.1\% (Gurobi) for large-scale scenarios ($n \geq 10{,}000$).
-The results highlight two key insights: (i) quantum annealing can achieve improvements of a similar order to Gurobi, confirming its competitiveness for large-scale traffic assignment; and (ii) even modest improvements can lead to considerable practical benefits, as congestion increases nonlinearly with fleet size; with larger numbers of vehicles, small reductions in route overlap can prevent disproportionately large delays in the overall network.
+From a practical perspective, the value of the presented TFO lies in reducing the proposed congestion-cost objective relative to baseline routing strategies commonly used in existing navigation systems, which typically assign vehicles to the shortest-duration route.
+Table~\ref{tab:shortest_improvement} reports the relative reduction in the proposed congestion-cost objective for QAHS and Gurobi compared with the shortest-duration baseline, computed from average costs grouped by the number of vehicles.
+Both solvers demonstrate substantial benefits as the number of vehicles increases, with maximum observed average improvements up to 24.4\% (QAHS) and 29.4\% (Gurobi) for large-scale scenarios.
+For the smallest instances ($n=100$ and $n=200$), no improvement is observed because congestion is low and the shortest-duration routes already provide a good solution, consistent with Figure~\ref{fig:overall_congestion_plot}.

-The maps in Fig.~\ref{fig:praque_no_attraction} illustrate how optimization changes traffic distribution.
-Random and shortest-duration assignments produce visibly congested corridors, whereas QAHS and Gurobi spread traffic more evenly, with Gurobi achieving slightly lower costs.\footnote{The Overall Congestion and Selected Segments capture the initial state to be optimized and the vehicles' selection provided by Leiden algorithm for optimization.} The attraction-point scenario, illustrated in Fig.~\ref{fig:praque_with_attraction}, presents a more challenging setup in which all vehicles are routed toward a common destination.
-Compared to the no-attraction case (Fig.~\ref{fig:praque_no_attraction} ), congestion patterns become more concentrated around key access corridors, amplifying localized conflicts.

-While the shortest-duration baseline initially appears favorable due to its directness, it produces severe bottlenecks at the target area and ends up as the worst assignment.
-QAHS successfully respects all constraints and spreads traffic across alternative corridors, with only small gap compared to Gurobi’s optimized assignments.
-These results demonstrate that the shortest route is not necessarily the best option, since it intensifies congestion at critical locations.
-The TFO framework should therefore explicitly discourage such assignments in favor of overall congestion minimization.

-Fig.~\ref{fig:distribution_plot} further highlights how attraction points alter vehicle interactions.
-While the random assignment produces relatively homogeneous distribution of congestion, the attraction-point scenario introduces widespread structural congestion with a heavy-tailed distribution in which some vehicles overlap with more than one thousand others.
-This indicates that traffic converging toward a limited set of destinations generates hub-like vehicles that accumulate disproportionately high congestion.
-Such heavy-tailed patterns are consistent with empirical findings in real-world traffic systems, where congestion cluster sizes and durations follow scaling laws rather than uniform distributions~\cite{Wardrop1952, Chen2024}.
-From Figs.~\ref{fig:praque_no_attraction} and \ref{fig:praque_with_attraction}, we also observe that both QAHS and Gurobi solvers handle this increased complexity with comparable performance, as the difference in their congestion costs increase almost equally ($+31.8$M vs. $+31.4$M).